brekc/Projects-Portfolio/README.md

 - Worked with field engineers and research seismologists to create report maps

 ## Surveying at Discovery Park in Seattle, WA
+Throughout my collegiate career, I pursued surveying and remote sensing coursework to learn methods for creating geospatial data.
+Most of my courses included fieldwork at Discovery Park in Seattle, WA, to provide hands-on surveying experience and examine geologic hazards.

 Skill Highlights:

 - Collected and processed LiDAR data of the Magnolia Bluff with Riegl RiSCAN Pro